 - Changes in your eating, sleeping, and hygiene that are mood dependent where you may be struggling to take care of yourself on a regular basis because you feel too down to do so

-If one or more of the above symptoms resonates with you, I invite you to contact me today for a free consultation.
-Together, we’ll find the underlying issues that make you feel disconnected from your baby and create a strategy for moving forward.
-Contact me today to see how I can help.
+With the right support, most people see significant improvement and feel more like themselves again.
+If one or more of the above resonates with you, I invite you to contact us today for a free consultation to see how we can help.